Do you roast your coffee beans in house?

 Where are some good hikes around here?

 We are partial to the Appalachian Trail, the 2185-mile trail that runs from Georgia to Maine.
-The AT runs through Hot Springs, NC, which is about 90 minutes from both of our locations - great hiking near there!
+The AT runs through Hot Springs, NC, which is about 90 minutes from our location - great hiking near there!
 Otherwise, we love hiking in Pisgah National Forest.
 Some of our favorite hikes around here include:

 If you find a great hike, come by the shop and tell us all about it!